Admitted Student Resources

 The Interdisciplinary Program in Forced Displacement Studies

-The Interdisciplinary Program in Forced Displacement Studies provides students with the opportunity to participate in ongoing, established efforts in Uganda, Colombia, and Lebanon to respond to forced displacement.
+The Interdisciplinary Program in Forced Displacement Studies (IPFDS) provides students with the opportunity to participate in ongoing, established efforts in Uganda, Colombia, and Lebanon to respond to forced displacement.
 We partner and work directly with universities, local NGOs, and multiple government institutions and policymakers on the ground to give our students a unique opportunity to recognize the many challenges and identify opportunities to improve the health and wellbeing of displaced populations in each country.
 Through our strong partnerships, we offer international, interdisciplinary collaboration and allow students to learn from their peers and faculty from different universities, while thinking practically about solutions to some of the most complex humanitarian challenges we face today.
 Students participating in this program acquire a deeper understanding of research methodologies and appreciate the political, economic, social, and technological challenges associated with creating solutions for populations that have been forcibly displaced from their homes.

 Inspired by her experience working with refugees through the Interdisciplinary Program in Forced Displacement Studies, Kilachand student Hailey Hart-Thompson developed a research project on urban refugees in Beirut that has formed the foundation for her Keystone Project.
 Watch the introduction to her project below.